Construction Design Management

 Information on CDM 2015 Regulation Changes

-On 6th April 2015 the Construction Design and Management (CDM) Regulations 2007 was revoked and replaced by the Construction Design and Management Regulations 2015 (CDM 2015).
+On 6th April 2015 the Construction Design and Management (CDM) Regulations 2007 was revoked and replaced by the Construction Design and Management Regulations 2015 (CDM 2015) as set out by HSE.

 What do these CDM 2015 regulations mean?

-The updated CDM regulations aims to improve health and safety in the industry by ensuring you:
+The updated CDM regulations aim to improve health and safety in the industry by ensuring you:

 - Enlist the help of necessary people at the correct time